 Another agrees: "With prices going up every day, how can we feed our children?
 Politicians are all tarred with the same brush - I do not vote for any of them."

 But his comment causes a young man to exclaim "Then shut up!" and he tries to edge closer to me.

 "Allah says do your best and I will do the rest.
 Casting your vote is a religious duty, not just a political action," the young man says.

-"We have to vote, otherwise God will never help us change the situation for the better, and might punish us."'No compromise'
+"We have to vote, otherwise God will never help us change the situation for the better, and might punish us."

 After walking through a narrow maze of shops selling all sorts of trinkets, I reach a traditional teashop surrounded by carpet sellers and antique stalls.
 The hot, humid air smells of mint and rosewater.

 Ebrahim Safaiee, a wealthy carpet dealer who also runs a weaving workshop employing a dozen women, says he helps a lot of poor people who come to his shop on a daily basis.

 "I try to help them, but how many people I can support?
 Poverty is the root of all evils."

 Although the presidential campaign is in full swing, there are no posters, leaflets or billboards in Kashan, not even on Madkhal, the city's main square.

 "It's a waste of money and paper; we know all the candidates," says Hassan, a fruit shop owner in the central Darb-e-Ata square.